ChairOfStructuralMechanicsTUM/SEA-Matlab-GUI/README.md

 ![](./screenshots/coupling_visualization.JPG)

 Some solution options (like the consideration of non-resonant transmission or in-plane waves) can be chosen.
-Also a path analysis, which analyses the path via the energy flows from one subsystem to another not adjacent (directly coupled) subsystem.
+Also a path analysis has been made available.
+It ranks the energy flow pathes between two non adjacent subsystems.
+Therefore, a minimum path length can be defined.
 In this example none of the options are applied:

 ![](./screenshots/soultion_options.JPG)